JeffreyRuder/socket-message/README.md

 * Linting with [Google GTS](https://github.com/google/gts)
 * UI Components from [Ant Design](https://ant.design/)
 * Default React configuration from [Create React App](https://create-react-app.dev/)
+* Unit tests with Jest and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/)

 ## How to Run Locally
 To run this project locally in development/demo mode, you will need to run the server and one or more clients.
 You can do this by opening multiple bash terminal tabs, for example.
-This project uses [https://yarnpkg.com/](yarn) for package management and scripting, so you may want to install the yarn CLI on your machine.
+This project uses [yarn](https://yarnpkg.com/) for package management and scripting, so you may want to install the yarn CLI on your machine.

 ### Running the Server
 * Make sure you have cloned the project